Siamese–Vietnamese War (1840–1845): Cambodia under Siamese domination

-Geographical distance also affected loyalty of the regional Cambodian Oknhas.
-As Siam directly ruled Battambang and Siemreap in Northwestern Cambodia, the Siamese had been in cooperation with the Oknhas of Pursat and Kampong Svay (Kampong Thom) for some time.
-The Siamese had supported the Cambodians of Pursat and Kampong Svay to insurrect against Vietnamese rule in earliest stages in 1840 and these were the first areas that the Siamese seized control in early 1841.
-Oknha Surkealok Muk the Sdach Tranh governor of Pursat and Oknha Dechou Snang Ey the Sdach Tranh governor of Kampong Svay were loyal to Siam.
-From Pursat and Kampong Svay, the Siamese expanded to take control over the whole Cambodia.
-Other Cambodian localities, including Phnom Penh and Tbong Khmum, only relied on the Siamese when they needed support against Vietnam and their allegiances to Siam might be temporary.
-Lastly, the Ba Phnum area of Southeastern Cambodia, which was far from Siam and close to Vietnam, which used to be under the clique leader Oknha Chakrey Nong, was increasingly hostile to the Siamese and shifted towards Vietnam.
-Oknha Luchakrey Pang the governor of Rumduol and Oknha Thommeadecho Meas the Sdach Tranh governor of Ba Phnum maintained relations with the Vietnamese.
-The gradient ran from Northwestern Cambodia, where loyalty to Siam was strongest, to Southeastern Cambodia, where Siamese influence was weak or non-existent.

-Apart from these regional Oknhas, Cambodian nobility of the royal court of Ang Duong at Oudong began to resent Siamese rule.
+Cambodian nobility of the royal court of Ang Duong at Oudong began to resent Siamese rule.
 By mid-1844, Ang Duong's ministers including Oknha Chakrey Mey (Trà Tri Mê) the Minister of War and Oknha Kralahom Mouk (Cao La Hâm Mộc) the Minister of Navy had contacted Nguyễn Văn Chương (Nguyễn Tri Phương) the Vietnamese viceroy of An Giang at Châu Đốc, offering to rally the Khmer populace to arise against the Siamese.
 The Vietnamese had been speculating for a Cambodian–Siamese conflict so that they would march armies to seize control of and reclaim Cambodia, like when the Siamese took advantage of the Cambodian uprising against Vietnam to take control of Cambodia in 1840.
 After stationing in Cambodia for four years, Chaophraya Bodindecha the supreme Siamese commander in Cambodia withdrew his bulk forces and left Cambodia in February 1845 to return to Bangkok.
 Upon his leave, Bodindecha assigned Phraya Narongwichai, Phra Phromborirak (Bodindecha's son) and Phra Narinyotha Nong (Governor of Battambang) in Oudong as Siamese commissioners in charge of Cambodia.
 On this same occasion, Ang Duong sent his officials Oknha Yomreach Prom the Minister of Justice, who was also acting as Chauvea Tolaha or Prime Minister to Ang Duong and Oknha Dechou Snang Ey the pro-Thai governor of Kampong Svay to follow Bodindecha to Bangkok to present cardamom tributes to the Siamese king Nangklao.